 Maine Coons are gentle cats but they are not saints and do have a limit to what they will tolerate. it is important to teach children to be gentle with them and treat them lovingly.

 Maine Coons tolerate dogs who understand their place.
-They will be in charge of any dog and will only like one if it does at it’s told.
+They will be in charge of any dog and will only like one if it does as it’s told.

 An excellent way to ensure you get a lie-in is to invest in an automatic feeder.
 This will also come in handy if you occasionally spend a night away.

-16. They Take The Best Seats In The House
+15. They Steal The Best Seats In The House